 In 1999, the U.S. Food and Drug Administration first recommended deferring potential blood donors who spent a significant amount of time in countries where mad cow disease was prevalent.
 FDA models attributed 95% of the United States’ exposure risk for vCJD to the UK, England and Ireland.

-As of July 9, you now can donate if you spent a significant amount of time in any European country except for travel to France and Ireland.
+As of July 9, you now can donate if you spent a significant amount of time in any European country except for travel to the UK, France and Ireland.
 People who have spent three or months in the UK between 1980 and 1996 are still unable to give blood.
 Additionally, people stationed with the military in Europe from 1980 to 1996 may now donate.

 If you have questions or would like to learn more about eligibility, visit giveblood.org or call our Donor Advocates at (713) 791-6608.